coleslaw-org/coleslaw/docs/hacking.md

 - `(deploy dir)`

-Finally, we move the staging directory to a timestamped path under the the config's `:deploy-dir`, delete the directory pointed to by the old '.prev' symlink, point '.curr' at '.prev', and point '.curr' at our freshly built site.
+Finally, we move the staging directory to a path under the config's `:deploy-dir`.
+If the versioned plugin is enabled, it is a timestamped path and we delete the directory pointed to by the old '.prev' symlink, point '.curr' at '.prev', and point '.curr' at our freshly built site.

 ### Blogs vs Sites